-There’s a lot of disparaging comments made about spacer lifts or “leveling kits” on the internet in the 4×4 community.
-Some of them are warranted and others, not so much.
-I actually believe that a spacer lift is more than enough for a Subaru since they allow most drivers to install a tire that’s plenty big enough.
+I actually believe that a spacer lift is more than enough for a Subaru since they allow most drivers to install a tire that’s big enough for trails.
 But what about suspension lifts?
 How do they compare and is it something you should invest in?

 Spacer Lifts

-The biggest downside to using a spacer lift on a Subaru is that is doesn’t provide any change in spring rate or any additional suspension travel.
-Why are either of these important?
-I’m glad you asked.
-When you lift a vehicle, you are raising the center of gravity and creating more body roll.
+When you lift a vehicle, you are raising the center of gravity and creating a bit more body roll than stock.
 Body roll occurs when centrifugal force is applied to the vehicle during turning maneuvers.
-You may feel a leaning sensation as a your car tilts or “rolls” towards the outside of a turn as you drive around a curve – this is what we refer to as body roll.
-In order to offset this issue in a lifted Subaru, a set of overload springs can be installed to help stiffen up the vehicle’s suspension.
-Or you can install a suspension lift that solves this issue right out of the gate.
+You may feel the vehicle leaning as the car tilts or “rolls” towards the outside of a turn as you drive around a curve – this is what we refer to as body roll.

 To recap, here are the main pros and cons of running spacer lifts on a Subaru: